-- (i) Hearings.
-Hearings in removal proceedings are generally open to the public.
-However, special rules apply in the following instances: - Evidentiary hearings involving an application for asylum or withholding of removal ("restriction on removal"), or a claim brought under the Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, are open to the public unless the respondent expressly requests that the hearing be closed.
+(i) Hearings. - Hearings in removal proceedings are generally open to the public.
+However, special rules apply in the following instances:

+- Evidentiary hearings involving an application for asylum or withholding of removal ("restriction on removal"), or a claim brought under the Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, are open to the public unless the respondent expressly requests that the hearing be closed.
 In cases involving these applications or claims, the Immigration Judge inquires whether the respondent requests such closure. - Hearings involving an abused alien child are closed to the public.
-Hearings involving an abused alien spouse are closed to the public unless the abused spouse agrees that the hearing and the Record of Proceedings will be open to the public. - Proceedings are closed to the public if information may be considered which is subject to a protective order and was filed under seal.
+Hearings involving an abused alien spouse are closed to the public unless the abused spouse agrees that the updates: www.justice.gov/eoir Version released on June 26, 2017 hearing and the Record of Proceedings will be open to the public.

+Proceedings are closed to the public if information may be considered which is subject to a protective order and was filed under seal.